carbetapentane/chlorpheniramine/phenylephrine (generic name)

 This medicine may also interact with the following medications:

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.